Azumi67/FRP-V2ray-Loadbalance/README.md

    - Enter Iran and Kharej v2ray port, I used the same port for each new IPV6.
 [You can test different ports.]
    - Kharej v2ray port is your original v2ray port and Iran v2ray port is your new v2ray port.
    - This works well with Kharej multiple IPV6 and ports[ Directory : FRP Simple V2ray-Kharej-IPV6-Six ipv6 tunnel]
+   - Make sure to enter the same port for iran side as you have choosen on kharej server. for example if you have choosen 8080 for kharej v2ray port on kharej side, you should enter the same port for kharej v2ray port on iran side.

       ---------------------------------------------------------------
 **LoadBalance Kharej Single Port**